History of West Chester, Pennsylvania: 19th century

 A small marketplace was created in 1802, but was rarely occupied.
 In 1809, Dr. William Darlington established the first foot pavement in town, although sidewalks would not become widespread until several years later.
 The West Chester Academy, the antecedent to the modern West Chester University, was founded in 1813 and went on to educate many prominent Chester County citizens.
 Its first teachers were John Gemmil and Jonathan Gause.
 A boarding school for girls was established sixteen years later.
-In order to service the needs of local farmers, the Agricultural Society of Chester County was founded in 1820.
+To serve the needs of local farmers, the Agricultural Society of Chester County was founded in 1820.
 William Darlington established a natural history society in 1826.
 In 1829, William Everhart began selling off some of his property at the southwest corner of the town, and several additional streets were opened.
 Around this time, ornamental shade trees were planted on streets to improve the scenery.
 By 1830, 1,244 people resided in the borough.

 Before 1832, the only route to Philadelphia was through wagon roads, which hampered local farmers from selling produce to Philadelphians.
 West Chester Railroad tracks were completed in September 1832, and the railroad used horses to pull wagons to what is now Malvern and eventually Philadelphia.
 A trip on the railroad lasted approximately three hours, much faster than the all-day trek by wagon, and it facilitated trade in perishable goods by West Chester-area farmers.
 A second railroad to Media was completed in 1858.

 The Chester County Courthouse was designed by Thomas U. Walter and completed in 1847.

 With the development of West Chester, renowned architect Thomas U. Walter, who designed the United States Capitol, was commissioned to build several important buildings.
 He designed the Chester County Courthouse, Horticultural Hall (currently the headquarters for the Chester County History Center), the Bank of Chester County, and several churches.
-The Bank of Chester County was completed in 1837 at a cost of $30,000.
-Work on the court house began in the spring of 1846 after it was determined that the 1786 court house was inadequate.
-The Greek Revival structure was completed in the fall of 1847 at a cost of $55,346.
+The Bank of Chester County was completed in 1837 for $30,000.
+Work on the courthouse began in the spring of 1846 after it was determined that the 1786 courthouse was inadequate.
+The Greek Revival structure was completed in the fall of 1847 for $55,346.
 Courts of common pleas began on October 25, and the move to the new courthouse was complete by December.
 Historians Gilbert Cope and J. Smith Futhey lauded the structure as "worthy of the tastes and resources of this ancient county."

-In 1853, Josiah Hoopes began selling plants on the family farm just north of West Chester, and after several years he began selling fruit trees.
+In 1853, Josiah Hoopes began selling plants on the family farm just north of West Chester, and after several years, he began selling fruit trees.
 He named the nursery the Cherry Hill Nursery in 1855 and partnered with his brother Abner in 1857 to open a stall in the borough.
 The business steadily grew into one of the largest in West Chester.
-In 1857 in West Chester, in addition to the nursery, there were three harness shops, nine blacksmiths, nine wheelwrights, six coopers, and two dozen grocers.
+In 1857, in West Chester, in addition to the nursery, there were three harness shops, nine blacksmiths, nine wheelwrights, six coopers, and two dozen grocers.